 Bone marrow is the soft, spongy part inside bones.
 It makes most of the body’s blood cells.
 Aspiration and biopsy are procedures done to take a sample of bone marrow out of the body for examination.
-To perform either procedure, a needle is inserted into one of your bones, usually the back of the hip bone.
+For each procedure, a needle is inserted into one of your bones.
+This is often the back of the hip bone.
 Then a sample of bone marrow is removed.

 Why the procedures are done